Last Updated on April 7, 2026

 I finally took my seats in the tea lounge, Living Room Maroad, and chose a Chestnut Mille-Feuille from the many tempting options.
 Also, dressed in winter clothes and feeling a bit warm in the sunshine, I decided to order an iced tea.

-Chestnut mille-feuille paired with a glass of iced teaSince it was a weekday in winter, the tea lounge was quiet and perfect for relaxing.
+Since it was a weekday in winter, the tea lounge was quiet and perfect for relaxing.
 It felt just like a living room.
-With beautifully crafted, hotel-made sweets and fragrant iced tea in such a lovely setting, you can truly relax and have a special time.
-I highly recommend visiting this place if you are in Okinawa.
+With beautifully crafted, hotel-made sweets and fragrant iced tea in such a lovely setting, it’s a place where you can truly unwind and enjoy a special moment.
+If you’re visiting Okinawa, it’s definitely worth stopping by.

 On the way back, I bought some hotel-made savories and cookies.
 I had the savories for breakfast the next morning, and I enjoyed the cookies with everyone even after getting back home.